-1.1.2 Buildings or parts of buildings in risk groups other than SM are outside the scope of this Acceptable Solution.
+1.1.2 Buildings or parts of buildings in risk groups other than WB are outside the scope of this Acceptable Solution.
 Refer to Table 1.1 and use the corresponding Acceptable Solution instead.

-Buildings with complex features are outside the scope of this Acceptable Solution and also of the Acceptable Solutions C/AS1 to C/AS7 corresponding to other risk groups.
+Buildings with complex features are outside the scope of this Acceptable Solution and also of Acceptable Solutions C/AS1 to C/AS7 corresponding to other risk groups.
 Verification Method C/VM2 shall be used instead.
 Complex features include:

-- a) Atriums

-- b) Intermediate floors, other than limited area intermediate floors, and
+- a) Atriums - b) Intermediate floors, other than limited area intermediate floors - c) Storage buildings that are capable of a storage height of ≥5.0 m, and - d) Buildings more than 20 storeys high.

-- c) DELIBERATELY LEFT BLANK

-- d) Buildings more than 20 storeys high.

-Buildings that require specific fire engineering design (ie, those requiring design calculations and modelling) also fall outside the scope of Acceptable Solutions C/AS1 to C/AS7.
+Buildings that require specific fire engineering design (ie, those requiring design calculations and modelling) also fall outside the scope of the Acceptable Solutions.
 If the Acceptable Solution cannot be followed in full, use Verification Method C/VM2 to demonstrate compliance.